Transportation

 In Summer 2021, Salt Lake City proposed restriping 1000 West to one lane in each direction as part of a pavement maintenance project.
-This proposal responded to community concerns that 1000 West feels like a highway dividing the neighborhood.
+The proposal responded to community concerns that 1000 West felt like a highway dividing the neighborhood.

-After additional community feedback and further discussions, Salt Lake City decided to maintain the existing lane configuration and work closely with residents to develop a more comprehensive plan for the street.
-The 1000 West Corridor Plan provides an opportunity for Salt Lake City to engage all stakeholders—including the State Fair Park, residents, and the Community Council—in creating a shared vision for the street.
+After gathering additional feedback from residents and stakeholders, the City decided to maintain the existing lane configuration and worked with the community to develop a more comprehensive plan for the street.
+The 1000 West Corridor Plan provided an opportunity to engage neighbors, the State Fair Park, and the Community Council in creating a shared vision for the corridor.

-Explore other projects in the area by visiting our Westside projects page.
+Explore other projects in the area on the Westside projects page.

 1000 West 500 North Intersection Design